Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 ## What is a pull request template?

-A pull request template is a block of markdown formatted text that is added to your pull request description when the pull request is created.
+A pull request template is a file containing [markdown](../../project/wiki/markdown-guidance.md) text that is added to your pull request description when the pull request is created.
 VSTS allows you to create the following type of pull request templates:

 - A **default** pull request template that is automatically applied for all new pull requests in the repository, unless overridden by a branch specific pull request template
 - **Branch specific** pull request templates that are automatically applied to pull requests targeting a specific branch